 17. What else would the board of directors do?

 The board is being called together to network with other human resources.
 They will exercise ownership and management of the TAW, and of the website.
 Our Creative Commons Copyright allows anyone to use the test in their own research, even adding other items to it, as long as they credit our work and share their data with us.
 To encourage extension and wider publication of all this research, it will all be shared with the public for free on openresearch.org.
 Initially the board will need to raise funding and donated resources for:

 - Technical assistance to streamline the online test, collect its incoming data, translate raw scores to percentiles, and establish test reliability and validity, all using the free and secure software platform PSPP from the Free Software Foundation for nonprofits; and

 - Social and traditional media promotion to interest more people in taking the TAW for personal wellness, once it’s in its final form.

 - Performing research with the data that will compare our findings to the results of previous studies, generate articles in professional journals and mainstream periodicals, and fulfill the purposes of WELL above (including before and after studies showing how taking the TAW with feedback affects health), and

-- Organizational networking to make institutions (schools, denominations, churches) and professional organizations (pastors, counselors, life coaches aware of how they can benefit from using the TAW and its research.
+- Organizational networking to make professional organizations (counselors, life coaches, pastors) and institutions (businesses, schools, denominations, churches) aware of how they can benefit from using the TAW, plus our website and research.

-- demonstrating increases in wellness with individuals and groups who use the TAW,
+- demonstrating increased wellness with individuals and groups who use the TAW,

-- discovering groups and lifestyles which show signs of holistic health and illness,
+- discovering groups and lifestyles which show particular signs of holistic health and illness,

 - publishing our findings in professional journals, conventions, and traditional media,